Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Abstract

 \section{Abstract}

-Although Deep Neural Networks (DNNs) have been widely applied in various real-world scenarios, they are vulnerable to adversarial examples.
-The current adversarial attacks in computer vision can be divided into digital attacks and physical attacks according to their different attack forms.
-Compared with digital attacks, which generate perturbations in the digital pixels, physical attacks are more practical in the real world.
-Owing to the serious security problem caused by physically adversarial examples, many works have been proposed to evaluate the physically adversarial robustness of DNNs in the past years.
-In this paper, we summarize a survey versus the current physically adversarial attacks and physically adversarial defenses in computer vision.
-To establish a taxonomy, we organize the current physical attacks from attack tasks, attack forms, and attack methods, respectively.
-Thus, readers can have a systematic knowledge about this topic from different aspects.
-For the physical defenses, we establish the taxonomy from pre-processing, in-processing, and post-processing for the DNN models to achieve a full coverage of the adversarial defenses.
-Based on the above survey, we finally discuss the challenges of this research field and further outlook the future direction.
+Although Deep Neural Networks (DNNs) have been widely applied in various real-world scenarios, they remain vulnerable to adversarial examples.
+Adversarial attacks in computer vision can be categorized into digital attacks and physical attacks based on their different forms.
+Compared to digital attacks, which generate perturbations in digital pixels, physical attacks are more practical in real-world settings.
+Due to the serious security risks posed by physically adversarial examples, many studies have been conducted to evaluate the physically adversarial robustness of DNNs in recent years.
+In this paper, we provide a comprehensive survey of current physically adversarial attacks and defenses in computer vision.
+We establish a taxonomy by organizing physical attacks according to attack tasks, attack forms, and attack methods.
+This approach offers readers a systematic understanding of the topic from multiple perspectives.
+For physical defenses, we categorize them into pre-processing, in-processing, and post-processing for DNN models to ensure comprehensive coverage of adversarial defenses.
+Based on this survey, we discuss the challenges facing this research field and provide an outlook on future directions.